 Fire door signage needs to comply with the legislation requirements that applied when the building was approved.
-Queensland Fire and Emergency Services (QFES) recommends that signage is installed to comply wiht the current Building Code of Australia (Part D2.23).
+It is recommended that signage is installed to comply wiht the current Building Code of Australia (Part D2.23).

 Visit ncc.abcb.gov.au for further information.